kitfud/Fluther/README.md

 ## Tools and Frameworks used
 - <strong>Infura</strong>:
 The Fluther dApp makes full use of the Infura API for defining a provider object.
-This is for making calls to the blockchain to recieve the most up date information on token amounts, dollar cost average contract deployments + cancellations as well as getting confirmation transactions on chain for the distribution of test token.
+This is for making calls to the blockchain to recieve the most up date information on token amounts over time.
+Infura is used, in particular, for the token visualization feature where a chart is produced of token/time when a user clicks the UNI token logo.

 - <strong>MetaMask SDK</strong>:
 Fluther dApp incorperates the MetaMask SDK via the dApp logo being detected on connection with wallet.
 Furthermore, integration comes from how MetaMask injects itself into the browser via window.ethereum; as described in the SDK, Fluther's test token distrubtion (Floating Action Button) can auto add test tokens to a user's MetaMask without the manual insertion of a token info which can be prone to error.
+We have also used the SDK to change the user's networkwork via button (to Sepolia) on click- if they are connected to any other network when using Fluther.

 - <strong>Ethers.js</strong>:
 Ethers.js is used as a utility library for converting amounts between on chain values and those consumed on the front end.
 Furthermore, to keep the 'signer' object dynamic (per app usage)- a provider object from Ethers.js Web3 is created to write state changes to the blockchain.

 - <strong>ThirdWeb</strong>:
 As a nod to Web3 builders, Fluther as appropraited the Web3 connect button to allow users to connect with multiple wallets aside from MetaMask.
 The user's blockchain address is parsed from this element and used throughtout the dApp.
+Third web is also used to detect a change in networkID if a user is to toggle this within dApp.

 - <strong>Foundry</strong>: All smart contracts from Fluther were developed and deployed using Foundry framework.
 Unit tests as well as stateless and stateful fuzz tests were created and executed using this framework.